Former USC philosopher Dallas Willard writes:

 4. To not perform #s 1 and 2 may cause the god of the hotel to be angry, and bring harm or disaster to it.

 Take statement 1.
 If it is true, then I, who think it is false, am wrong.
 Such is the nature of truth.
-The Hindu priest knows something I do not and, as such, I am logically excluded from such knowledge.
+The Hindu priest knows something I do not.
+I am logically excluded from such knowledge.

 It is not rude or impolite to talk like this.
 It is not disrespectful.
 Marginalization is epistemically unavoidable.
 Willard writes: